 - Be postmarked no later than 60 days after the installation date.

-- Be signed by the purchaser (Utility Account Holder, Landlord, or Applicant signing on behalf of the Utility Account Holder).
+- Be signed by or on behalf of the purchaser (Utility Account Holder, Landlord, or Applicant signing on behalf of the Utility Account Holder).

 - Include tax information for landlord or Trade Ally if receiving the incentive